Student Employment

 3. Confidentiality Agreement (Handshake)

-All paperwork must be received in the Student Employment Office (located within the Office of Financial Aid) one week prior to the timesheet due date.
+All new hire paperwork must be received by Human Resources one week prior to the timesheet due date.
 Late submissions will be processed the following pay period according to the Student Payroll Schedule.

 A full list of documents can be found on the Acceptable Document List from the U.S. Department of Homeland Security.

-1. Once all forms and documents are received by the Student Employment Coordinator, the student and the supervisor will receive an Employment Authorization Notice with an employment start date.
+1. Once all forms are received by Human Resources and the student has uploaded the required documents to Handshake, the student and the supervisor will receive a Work Authorization Notice with a start date.
 The length of this authorization process will vary depending on the length of time each student takes to submit all the required paperwork.
-The student cannot begin working until this communication has been received.
+The student cannot begin working until this communication has been received!

 The following instructions are intended for students who have NEVER been hired for an on-campus job at Manhattanville before.